 Changes in commercial real estate pricing

 Despite the effect the pandemic had on the commercial real estate market, pricing continued to grow.
-According to the October 2020 RCA CPPI: U.S. summary report, U.S. commercial real estate prices rose at a 1.4% annual rate from September 2019 to 2020.
-However, that's a noticeable decline from the mid-single-digit growth rate in 2018 and 2019.
+According to the "May 2021 RCA CPPI: U.S." summary report, U.S. commercial real estate prices rose at a 1.3% annual rate from April 2020 to 2021.

-Overall, the dollar volume for commercial real estate in the U.S. was 57% lower year over year in the third quarter of 2020.
-Office sales were off 60%, while apartment transactions declined 51% compared to the same period as buyers and sellers chose to wait for a bit more clarity before transacting.
+Overall, the dollar volume for commercial real estate in the U.S. was 18% lower year over year in the first quarter of 2021 compared to the third quarter of 2020, where the volume was 57% lower year over year than in 2019.
+In addition, office sales were off 60%, while apartment transactions declined 51% compared to the same period as buyers and sellers chose to wait for a bit more clarity before transacting.

 While fewer office properties changed hands in the third quarter due to the uncertain outlook caused by the pandemic, the fourth quarter got off to a great start.
 For example, leading New York City office REIT SL Green Realty (NYSE: SLG) agreed to sell 410 Tenth Avenue in early November for $952.5 million, representing a substantial profit for the company and marking the largest commercial property sale in the U.S. since March.

 Meanwhile, thanks to widely available credit, only 1% of the overall commercial real estate dollar volume during the third quarter were sales of properties out of distressed situations.
 However, there were two notable areas of distress: retail (3% of deal volume) and hotels (9%).
 That's due to the outsized impact the pandemic had on those two property sectors.